m7md-Y-3mra/Outfitly/README.md

 ## License

-This project is proprietary software.
-All rights reserved.
+This project is licensed under the MIT License.